walkingkindle/myblog/content/posts/now.md

 **What I'm working on:** I update this infrequently because I still do the same things.
 [C# 12 in a Nutshell](https://www.amazon.com/C-12-Nutshell-Definitive-Reference/dp/1098147448). and whatever else I grab off the shelf that day, like, say [Designing Data Intensive Systems](https://aleksadev.xyz/posts/dataintensivebooknotes/).
 People seem to only read one book at a time.
 I think it's a waste of resources and time, since different styles may appeal to you, and other book might also have interesting ideas.
 I think of knowledge in engineering should always expand inside-out.
 You can almost think of your knowledge as a circle, that expands left and right as you gather more and more concepts and tools.
 There should be a roadmap, and a hierarchy of resources, but it mostly turns out nonlinear in the end anyways, and the best roadmap is the one you had.

+## 07/08/2025

+**What I'm working on:** Reading C# in a Nutshell, currently on the chapter on async/await and threads.
+Working on [BuySellDotCom](https://github.com/walkingkindle/BuySell.com) pet project and reading [Designing Data Intensive Systems](https://aleksadev.xyz/posts/dataintensivebooknotes/).

+**Playlist I'm listening to:** [that's why Tchaikovsky is the BEST Russian composer | Essential Classical Music](https://www.youtube.com/watch?v=EtO4lKH0Dus&list=RDEtO4lKH0Dus&start_radio=1&t=135s&ab_channel=EssentialClassics).
+This really helps the focus.

+## 07/10/2025

+**What I'm working on:** Reading C# in a nutshell, currently on chapter on streams, and still working on [BuySellDotCom](https://github.com/walkingkindle/BuySell.com).
+Slowly ramping up different services and the controllers with a mix of a functional design and clean architecture.

+**Short Wikipedia Entry I'm reading:** [List of people who have lived in airports](https://en.wikipedia.org/wiki/List_of_people_who_have_lived_in_airports).
+This fun entry has dozens of people that had lived in airports for prolonged amount of time.
+Staying in airports, we think, wow, I could live here, it has everything.
+Tell that to these people.

+## 07/30/2025

+**What I'm working on:** Since finding a job, I was mostly focused on learning the infrastructure and the depenendencies, as well as solving some tasks at my current job.
+I did have time, though for these [lecture series](https://ocw.mit.edu/courses/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video_galleries/video-lectures/) by Mr Hal Abelson [Wikipedia](https://en.wikipedia.org/wiki/Hal_Abelson)